Mark Magoon is an author and educator.

 His poetry can be found in numerous literary journals, magazines, and all over the web; including After Hours, Blue Fifth Review, DIAGRAM, DIALOGIST, Ghost Ocean Magazine, Midwestern Gothic, The Nervous Breakdown, and many other venues.
 His poem "From the Fire" appears in the Eclectica Magazine Best Poetry anthology, which celebrates twenty years of publishing.
 His lyric essay "Chef!
 Chef!
 Chef!" was featured at Burrow Press as part of their celebration of nonfiction and on the radio program and podcast Functionally Literate--Creative Nonfiction Editor Susan Fallows said it was, “Unlike anything I had ever read.”
 His work has been shared at the famed Poetry Foundation and read all across the Midwest.

-Magoon is a full-time faculty member in the Department of English at University of Illinois at Chicago.
+Magoon is a full-time faculty member in the Department of English at University of Illinois at Chicago; he primarily teaches courses as part of their First-Year Writing Program.
 The content of his current curriculum uses the topic of social justice as both mirror and lens en route to academic writing.
 His pedagogy is primarily concerned with critical inquiry, rhetoric, and the discovery of voice in varying discourse communities.
 In 2016 he was a Honoring Our Professors Excellence (HOPE) Award nominee.

 Magoon studied under author Kathleen Rooney at Roosevelt University where he earned his M.F.A. in Creative Writing, along with a Credential in the Teaching of Writing, and earned his B.A. in English from the University of Iowa.